Helio-Wang/capybara/installation.rst

 You may want to build Capybara from source if

-  - You are not using one of the supported OS (Windows, macOS, Ubuntu, Arch), or
+  - You are not using one of the supported OS (Windows, macOS, major flavors of Linux), or
   - You have made some changes to the source code.